NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

      - Logical identifier for the bundle.
      - Yes
    * - context_products
-     - Provides the location of a file that lists required context products that are not available in the registered context products.
+     - Provides the location of a file that lists required context products for Mission and Spacecrafts and targets that are not available in the registered context products.
        More information below.
-     - No
+     - Yes

 The Information Model